 Multi-stage compressors are nothing like single-stage AC compressors for several reasons.
 These compressors are enormous in comparison to single-stage compressors.
 Consider these compressors not as one compressor but as multiples inside one big one.
 And you guessed it; a larger, more complicated AC compressor will cost considerably more than a simple single-stage compressor.

 If your system is no longer under warranty and is starting to get up in age, consider putting the repair money into replacing the entire outdoor unit.
 Many homeowners are surprised to find out that it usually doesn’t cost that much more.

 |AC Size||Replace Compressor||Replace Outdoor Unit|

 I usually recommend replacing the compressor if it is still under warranty.
 If your compressor is still under warranty, replacing it’s usually more economical.
 If it’s under warranty, your system is under ten years old and should have much more life left in it.

 How old is your system?

-If your home air conditioning system is more than 15 years old, you might want to start considering a more expensive solution.
+If your home air conditioning system is over 15 years old, you might want to consider a more expensive solution.
 A significant repair, like a compressor replacement, is already expensive enough, and the last thing you want to deal with is to do another major repair next year, and so on.
-This is why many homeowners opt to replace the outdoor unit and sometimes the indoor unit too.
+This is why many homeowners opt to replace the outdoor and sometimes the indoor units.